 When money gets tight, we need to re-think our business model.
 Say, for example, your hours have been cut.
 You went from 40 to 30 hours per week.
 It is probably time to find a source of supplemental income.
 Pick a skill or a talent that you have and market it.

 Say, for example, you play the guitar.
 If you’ve been at it for a while, then you probably have knowledge and information that is worth money.
-Put an ad on Craigslist, or something similar, and start giving guitar lessons.
+Put an ad on Craigslist, or something similar, and start giving guitar lessons, or start a side biz recommending acoustic guitars for children.
 Get yourself a few good customers and you’ll be right back where you were in terms of income, and you’ll be doing something different and presumably more enjoyable in the process.